SivamAgarwalla/ThinkTankU/README.md

    - Profile Screen
       - (Read/GET) Query logged in user object
       - (Update/PUT) Update either the profile image or the bio associated with the user

-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]